MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 ms.custom: ""
 ---

-# Authentication for R Server's Operationalization
+# Security: Authentication for R Server's Operationalization

 R Server's offers seamless integration with authentication solutions for operationalization.
 To secure connections and communications, you have several options: